Theodosius II: Theological disputes

 Theodosius frequently attempted to resolve doctrinal controversies regarding the nature of Christ.
 During a visit to Syria, Theodosius met the monk Nestorius, a renowned preacher.
 Nestorius was appointed as archbishop of Constantinople in 428 and became involved in a Christological dispute between two groups.
 One group called the Virgin Mary Theotokos ("birth-giver of God"), based on God being born a man in Christ, and the other rejected the title, based on God being eternal and thus could not be born.
-Nestorius' compromise, the title Christotokos ("birth-giver of Christ"), was rejected; he was accused of separating Christ's divine and human natures, resulting in "two Christs", in a doctrine later called Nestorianism.
-Though initially enjoying Theodosius' favor, Nestorius was strongly opposed by Archbishop Cyril of Alexandria and eventually lost Theodosius's support.
+Nestorius's compromise, the title Christotokos ("birth-giver of Christ"), was rejected; he was accused of separating Christ's divine and human natures, resulting in "two Christs", in a doctrine later called Nestorianism.
+Though initially enjoying Theodosius's favor, Nestorius was strongly opposed by Archbishop Cyril of Alexandria and eventually lost Theodosius's support.
 Nestorius had also alienated the emperor's sister, Pulcheria.
 At Nestorius's request, the emperor convened the First Council of Ephesus in 431 to allow Nestorius to contest Cyril's accusations of heresy.
 The council was divided between the Cyrillians and the Nestorians, with Theodosius ultimately favoring the Cyrillians.
 The council affirmed the title Theotokos and condemned Nestorius, who returned to his monastery in Syria and was eventually exiled to a remote monastery in Egypt.

 Constantinopolitan abbot Eutyches reignited the theological dispute almost twenty years later by asserting the miaphysite view that Christ's divine and human nature were one.
 Eutyches was condemned by Archbishop Flavian of Constantinople for refusing to confess two natures after the union, but supported by the powerful Dioscurus of Alexandria, Cyril's successor.
 The Second Council of Ephesus in 449 restored Eutyches and deposed Flavian.
 The Chalcedonians opposed the decision, with Pope Leo I calling the council the "robber synod".
 Theodosius supported the outcome, but it was reversed by the Council of Chalcedon which was held a year after his death in 450.